-To download the interest you’ve earned on your CommBank accounts Log on to NetBank> View accounts > Interest & tax summary
+To download the interest you’ve earned on your CommBank accounts Log on to NetBank, click View accounts then Interest & tax summary

-If you held shares in the past financial year, you will need your dividend statements.
-If you disposed of any shares in the past financial year you will also need your buy and sell contract notes to work out any assessable capital gains or losses.
-If you are a CommSec customer you can download a financial year summary by logging into CommSec then going to the Portfolio > Statements section.
+If you held shares in the past financial year, you'll need your dividend statements.
+If you disposed of any shares in the past financial year you'll also need your buy and sell contract notes to work out any assessable capital gains or losses.
+If you're a CommSec customer you can download a financial year summary by logging into CommSec then going to the Portfolio then Statements section.